apache/kvrocks/README.md

 * [Slack Channel](https://join.slack.com/t/kvrockscommunity/shared_invite/zt-p5928e3r-OUAK8SUgC8GOceGM6dAz6w)
 * [Mailing List](https://lists.apache.org/list.html?dev@kvrocks.apache.org) ([how to subscribe](https://www.apache.org/foundation/mailinglists.html#subscribing))

 **Apache Kvrocks(Incubating)** is a distributed key value NoSQL database that uses RocksDB as storage engine and is compatible with Redis protocol.
 Kvrocks intends to decrease the cost of memory and increase the capacity while compared to Redis.
-The design of replication and storage was inspired by `rocksplicator` and `blackwidow`.
+The design of replication and storage was inspired by [rocksplicator](https://github.com/pinterest/rocksplicator) and [blackwidow](https://github.com/Qihoo360/blackwidow).

 Kvrocks has the following key features: